DeadAt0m/ActiveSparseShifts-PyTorch/README.md

-PyTorch implementation of Sparse Shift Layer(SSL)(currently for 4D tensors HxCxHxW) from "All You Need is a Few Shifts: Designing Efficient Convolutional Neural Networks for Image Classification" (https://arxiv.org/pdf/1903.05285.pdf)
+PyTorch implementation of Sparse Shift Layer(SSL) for 3D and 4D tensors  from "All You Need is a Few Shifts: Designing Efficient Convolutional Neural Networks for Image Classification" (https://arxiv.org/pdf/1903.05285.pdf)

 Shift operation: shifts tensor data(in memory) by indexes.
 Value and direction of shift are learnable and different between channels.